Keyboard shortcuts

 Deployment Locations

-Where should you deploy your mods?
+Where should you deploy your mods and what layout should you use?
 It depends mostly on where you play your game.

 Cemu

 Cemu users will generally want to deploy their mods as a graphic pack.
-In that case you will need to set your deployment location somewhere inside Cemu's graphicPacks folder.
-A customary option is a new folder named BreathOfTheWild_UKMM.
-So, for example, the full path might be something like: C:\Cemu\graphicPacks\BreathOfTheWild_UKMM.
+In that case, the best idea is to set your deployment location to Cemu’s graphicPacks folder and turn on the With Name option for Deploy Layout.
+So, for example, the full path might be something like: C:\Cemu\graphicPacks\.
+For that example, and with the With Name option, UKMM will actually deploy to C:\Cemu\graphicPacks\BreathOfTheWild_UKMM.

 Additional note for Cemu users: You almost certainly want the “Deploy rules.txt” option selected for Cemu integration.